conondaFCC/hello-world/junit.md

 Excerpts only!
 ### Annotations
 For classes:
+JUnit5 style
+@DisplayName(value="MyDisplayTextHere")
+''' Java
+@DisplayName("A special test case") class DisplayNameDemo {

+    @Test
+    @DisplayName("Custom test name containing spaces")
+    void testWithDisplayNameContainingSpaces() {
+    }
+}
+'''
+~Old Annotations: DELETE
 @RunWith(... .class) // use with SuiteClasses
 @Suite.SuiteClasses({...
-.class, ...}) // used to test multiple classes at the same time, see the example chapter for details
+.class, ...}) // used to test multiple classes at the same time, see the example chapter for details~

 For methods:
 @Test // defines a test to be run
 @Test(expected=. . .
 Exception.class) // test fails when other exeption is thrown than defined
 @Test(timeout =. . . ms ) // test fails when taking longer as defined
-@Ignore("comment ") // will disable method, give reason in comment
+@Disabled("comment ") // will disable method, give reason in comment

 ### Assert methods
 assertEquals(Object exp, Object act)